slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Never lose money.
 Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*

-> *'When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.' -- Warren Buffett*

 > *'The safest way to double your money is to fold it over once and put it in your pocket.' -- Kin Hubbard*

 > *'Save a higher proportion of your income.
 This allows you to cut decades off of your working life, because you prioritize working less and retiring early over living a fancier life.'*

+HINT: How to spot your risk confort sone?

+> *'When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.' -- Warren Buffett*

 HINT: How to spot trends?